balena-io/fleetops-supervisor-update/README.md

 ## Overview

-We'll send a script to opendoor devices over SSH that will:
+We'll send a script to devices over SSH that will:

 1. Download rdiff.xz using resumable curl and retry logic
 2. Download the appropriate compressed delta using resumable curl and retry logic